 We also represent employers at administrative hearings before the Equal Employment Opportunity Commission, the California Department of Fair Employment and Housing, the California Division of Labor Standards Enforcement, the Employment Development Department, and the Workers’ Compensation Appeals Board in connection with Labor Code section 132a discrimination/retaliation and serious and willful claims.
 We have also represented public entities in arbitrations, Skelly (disciplinary) hearings, and Pitchess motions.

 Trial is rarely the answer and something we try to avoid at all costs.
 Nonetheless, our partnership and extension of your team, includes a trial-ready team of lawyers.
 We have broad experience before judges and juries, defending clients in single-plaintiff and multi-plaintiff trials and arbitrations.
 As a firm, we have begun trial in nearly 900 jury trials, 250 non-jury trials, tried over 300 trials to verdict, and handled over 275 arbitrations.
 Our team of highly successful litigators are also members of the American Board of Trial Advocates (ABOTA), one of the preeminent national organizations for experienced trial lawyers.

 - Employee v.
-Credit Union – Binding arbitration resulting in defense award in favor of our client, a prominent Southern California credit union.
+Credit Union – Binding arbitration resulting in a defense award in favor of our client, a prominent Southern California credit union.
 Plaintiff, an officer, claimed he was terminated due to disability discrimination and sought in excess of one million dollars.
-The arbitrator found plaintiff failed to provide any medical information to demonstrate he needed any accommodation, and that the termination was not based on his disability.
+However, the arbitrator found plaintiff failed to provide any medical information to demonstrate he needed any accommodation, and that the termination was not based on his disability.